Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Create a new markdown note in the Obsidian vault', specifying verb, resource, and location.
-Distinguishes from siblings like edit_note and delete_note.
+The description clearly states 'Create a new markdown note in the Obsidian vault', specifying a concrete action and resource.
+It distinguishes itself from sibling tools like edit_note and delete_note.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.